dariober/genomeGraphs/README.md

 ## See also

-To view help and and options
+To view help and options:

     genomeGraphs -h